Michael Krausz: Philosophy

-Krausz affirms that the contest between singularism and multiplism is logically detachable from the contest between realism and constructivism.
-He further shows that the contest between singularism and multiplism is detachable from a range of other ontologies that fall under the reconciliatory heading of “constructive realism.”
+Krausz affirmed that the contest between singularism and multiplism is logically detachable from the contest between realism and constructivism.
+He further showed that the contest between singularism and multiplism is detachable from a range of other ontologies that fall under the reconciliatory heading of “constructive realism.”
 None of the ontologies in Krausz’s inventory of constructive realisms uniquely entails either singularism or multiplism (and vice versa).
-Yet Krausz denies that his “detachability thesis” demonstrates that ontology as such is unnecessary for the theory of interpretation.
+Yet Krausz denied that his “detachability thesis” demonstrates that ontology as such is unnecessary for the theory of interpretation.
 For the question of the countability of objects of interpretation as well as interpretations themselves is ontological.
-Krausz extends the notion of ideals of interpretation to ideals of life paths or projects, such as self-realization.
+Krausz extended the notion of ideals of interpretation to ideals of life paths or projects, such as self-realization.
 That is, directional singularism is the view that for a given person there is one admissible life path, and directional multiplism is the view that for a given person there may be more than one admissible life path.
-He develops the idea of directional multiplism from a non-essentialist or non-foundational view of human nature.
+He developed the idea of directional multiplism from a non-essentialist or non-foundational view of human nature.

 II.
 Relativism.
-In addition, Krausz’s work on relativism canvasses the range and significance of relativistic doctrines and rehearses their virtues and vices.
-He considers relativism as the claim that truth, goodness, or beauty (among other values) is relative to some reference frame, and no absolute standards to adjudicate between reference frames exist.
-He defines and differentiates various strands of absolutism: realism, universalism and foundationalism.
-Krausz argues that when these strands of absolutism are unwoven, and when relativism is understood as the negation of these strands, classical self-refutation arguments against relativism do not apply.
-In turn, Krausz considers whether the idea of “undifferentiated unity” survives the relativist challenge.
-He suggests that the assertion of undifferentiated unity, instanced for example in some Asian soteriologies, is compatible with relativism as here he defines it.
+In addition, Krausz’s work on relativism canvassed the range and significance of relativistic doctrines and rehearsed their virtues and vices.
+He considered relativism as the claim that truth, goodness, or beauty (among other values) is relative to some reference frame, and no absolute standards to adjudicate between reference frames exist.
+He defined and differentiated various strands of absolutism: realism, universalism and foundationalism.
+Krausz argued that when these strands of absolutism are unwoven, and when relativism is understood as the negation of these strands, classical self-refutation arguments against relativism do not apply.
+In turn, Krausz considered whether the idea of “undifferentiated unity” survives the relativist challenge.
+He suggested that the assertion of undifferentiated unity, instanced for example in some Asian soteriologies, is compatible with relativism as here he defined it.

 Music

 Michael Krausz was the founding Artistic Director and Conductor of the Great Hall Chamber Orchestra at Bryn Mawr.
 The GHCO is composed of 42 young professional and conservatory musicians, and has collaborated with principal players of the New York Philharmonic and Philadelphia Orchestra as soloists.
 Krausz studied violin with Cleveland Orchestra concertmaster Josef Gingold.
 He received his early conducting coaching from his father, Laszlo Krausz, noted violist with l'Orchestre de la Suisse Romande and the Cleveland Orchestra, and conductor of the Akron Symphony Orchestra.
 Frederik Prausnitz of the Peabody Conservatory, and Luis Biava, Resident Conductor Laureate of the Philadelphia Orchestra also coached Michael Krausz.
-Krausz has been guest conductor of professional orchestras in Bulgaria, including the Pleven, Vratsa and Plovdiv Philharmonic Orchestras.
+Krausz was a guest conductor of professional orchestras in Bulgaria, including the Pleven, Vratsa and Plovdiv Philharmonic Orchestras.